Safe Rollouts

 Overview

-Safe Rollouts are a type of feature rule that releases a feature to a subset of users and automatically monitors guardrail metrics for regressions.
+A Safe Rollout is a Ramp Schedule with guardrail monitoring turned on.
+It releases a feature to a subset of users and automatically monitors guardrail metrics for regressions.
 Guardrails can be any metrics that matter to your team, such as error rates, latency, or conversions.

 The rollout runs as a short-term A/B test: